Shield Firewall block: Firewall terminated the request because it triggered a firewall rule

 When it detects something that it doesn’t like – it’ll kill that web request and prevent WordPress from loading any further.
 In this way, it prevents WordPress from receiving/using malicious data that’s been sent to it to for the purpose of causing trouble.

-For example, when the Shield firewall has been triggered, and you have firewall block response message set to "Die With Message", you'll see the following block message:
+When the Shield firewall has been triggered, and you have firewall block response message set to "Die With Message", you'll see the following block message:

 It can happen that you, as a site owner or your site visitors get blocked by the firewall.
 To stop this block, follow the below steps...